Improved Longevity: Stay Active and Connected

 Get Connected

 Many programs exist to help seniors connect.
 Local senior centers, for example, have daily planned activities and put their calendar of events online.
-Activities might include a chess club, book club, or fun day trips to name just a few.
+Activities might include a chess club, book club, or fun day trips just to name a few.
 See if anything interests you and keep an open mind as you brainstorm ways to connect.
-Look for volunteer opportunities with your church.
-Check the library for teaching programs such as help with technology, for example.
-This could help you connect with grandkids and family from a distance.
+Look for volunteer opportunities with your church or community.
+Check the library for teaching programs or free courses.
+If they offer technology classes, this could help you connect with grandkids and family from a distance.
 Losing interest in socialization is common as we grow older.
 However, the negative outcomes and mortality rates from isolation are far too great to stay in that mindset.
-Question your assumptions and if possible seek behavior therapy to help you identify negative patterns of behavior and thoughts that impact your emotions and beliefs.
+Question your assumptions and if possible seek behavioral therapy to help you identify negative patterns in your life that could be keeping you from feeling joy.

 Get Active